SolidPIPe/twitchtips/_posts/2014-05-01-betterttv.md

 * Username tab completion

 * Broadcast Dashboard
-Prioritizes chat, and auto-updates channel statistics
+<br>Prioritizes chat, and auto-updates channel statistics

 * Darken Twitch
-A slick, grey theme which will make you love Twitch even more
+<br>A slick, grey theme which will make you love Twitch even more

 * Notifications
-On-site and desktop notifications when people send you messages, mention you in chat, and when channels you follow go live & More!
+<br>On-site and desktop notifications when people send you messages, mention you in chat, and when channels you follow go live & More!

 ----